Fostering international linkages & investment

 This session brings together traders, brokers, and corporate buyers to share practical insights from the markets, focusing on trading activities, supply-demand dynamics, pricing signals, and liquidity trends.
 As carbon markets evolve in response to emerging integrity standards and net zero guidance, speakers will unpack how these developments are influencing market behaviour, buyer preferences, and capital flows.

 Clear and consistent policy direction is key to market confidence.
-This conversation will examine how coordinated government action can unlock investment, enhance market integrity, and scale up carbon projects aligned with national and global climate goals.
-Speakers will reflect on recent industry calls for government leadership and pathways to rebuild trust and accelerate climate impact.
+This conversation will explore how government action and industry standards can help unlock investment, enhance market integrity, and scale up carbon projects aligned with national and global climate goals.
+Speakers will reflect on recent calls for stronger government leadership and integrity frameworks and discuss pathways to rebuild trust and accelerate climate impact.

 As demand for high-integrity carbon credits grows, removals are increasingly perceived as the gold standard, while avoidance credits face heightened scrutiny particularly around additionality.
 This distinction risks oversimplifying real-world climate solutions and diverting investment from high-impact avoidance projects including forest conservation in countries with rich natural carbon sinks.
 In this session, experts will unpack integrity best practice and explore how market guidance can support all credible pathways to mitigate climate impacts.